LouisePrd/LouisePrd/README.md

 ###

 <p align="center">Hi !
-My name is Louise, I'm studying at IMAC - ESIEE in creative engineering <br>and graduated from a bachelor's degree in interactive web development at Gobelins PARIS.
+My name is Louise, I'm studying at <b>IMAC - ESIEE in creative engineering</b><br>and graduated from a bachelor's degree in interactive web development at Gobelins PARIS.
  <br><br>Welcome to my profile ! ✨<br>

   <p align="center">